javiabellan/machine-learning/models.md

 So basically we have **data** and we want to build a **model** that learns by itself.

 Pretty cool right?
-But wait, what is data? and, what is a model?
+But wait, what is data? and how we build model?

 ![i have no idea what i'm doing](https://cdn-images-1.medium.com/max/455/1*snTXFElFuQLSFDnvZKJ6IA.png)